Squaring Up the Hips

 mouth and press upward.
 Now while keeping the tongue there, exhale through your mouth while pressing on the roof of your mouth with the tongue.

 Repeat several times.

 Self-Awareness through Daily Motion:

 A glorious spring day it is.
 Watching life burst forth from the trees.
 Sap is rising, exploring to find the extent of its owners (the tree) new form.
 Has the form changed since the sap retreated the previous fall?
-I am not an expert on how a tree communicates with its self but I’m sure the sap is integral.
+I am not an expert on how a tree communicates with itsself but I’m sure the sap is integral.
 Would you not agree?
 The tree with its sap must fill all the voids.
-Putting pressure outward to receive an end-feel feeling of where enough sap has been pushed to determine its boundaries.
+Pressing outward to receive an end-feel of where sap has been pushed to determine its boundaries.

 “This is taking inventory.”

-We (us as a world society) are not longer using our bodies as they have evolved to be used.
-We have lost the need to squat, twist and reach with our torsos or lay on hard surface to rest.
-We are at a place in time of "we use it or loose it” the healthy function our body that is.
+We (as a world society) are no longer using our bodies as they have evolved to be used.
+We have lost the need to squat, twist and reach with our torsos or lie on a hard surface to rest.
+We are at a place in time of "we use it or lose it” the healthy function our body that is.

-Since it’s spring time take a moment and pounder how the
+Since it’s springtime, take a moment and ponder how the

 sap is running in your awareness.

 My book “Hello!
 This is your body speaking” will guide you step by step through taking inventory and introduce you to many ideas on how to explore making changes in your current activities.